 On June 8, 2015, Sean Peters, a former employee filed a complaint (the "Complaint") against ModusLink Corporation in Superior Court of California asserting claims, among other things, for failure to pay wages, breach of contract, wrongful retaliation and termination, fraud, violations of California Business and Professions Code Section 17200, et seq., and civil penalties pursuant to California Labor Code Sections and pursuant to the California Private Attorney General Act, seeking over \$1.0 million in damages, attorneys' fees and costs and penalties.
 ModusLink filed an Answer to the Complaint making a general denial and asserting various affirmative defenses.
-The parties are currently engaged in discovery.
+The parties have scheduled a mediation for May 2017, and are currently engaged in discovery.
 Although there can be no assurance as to the ultimate outcome, ModusLink believes it has meritorious defenses and intends to defend the allegations vigorously.